-The development of Industry 4.0 in Spain would be completely unfeasible without the support of electronic security and intelligent access control systems.
+The development of Industry 4.0 would be completely unfeasible without the support of electronic security and intelligent access control systems.
 The progress made by the so-called fourth industrial revolution is based on the perfect synchronisation of all the elements involved in the production process.
 This is one of the most important challenges in this new reality that involves a radical change of perspectives and a re-engineering of industrial management, being industry 4.0 security a key feature.

 Industry 4.0 has surpassed the limits of being a trend and has become an increasingly widespread reality among global industries.
 According to studies by the largest consultants in the global industrial sector, Industry 4.0 has doubled its position with significant growth in investments and it is estimated that it will account for 25% of the global industry for the next 5 years.